nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ## Sublime Linter

 The first package we need is 'SublimeLinter'.
-SublimeLinter will be extended with the JSCS and jsHint plug-ins.
+SublimeLinter will be extended with the JSCS and JSHint plug-ins.

 * Launch Sublime, Shift+Command+P, choose 'Package Control: Install Package', type 'SublimeLinter' and choose it from the dropdown list to install the package.
 (Make sure it is just 'SublimeLinter' and not 'SublimeLinter-*')

 ## JSCS

 JSCS is a popular code syle checker/enforcer.
 Installing JSCS is a four-step process:

-* Jscs needs to be first installed as a node package.
+* JSCS is a node package, so first install it using npm.
 From the terminal, run `npm install jscs -g` so that JSCS is globally available on your machine (if you are interested, readme is [here](http://jscs.info/overview)).

-* Next, install 'SublimeLinter-jscs' plugin by choosing it from the Install Package dropdown list to install the plug-in.
+* Next, to link JSCS to Sublime, install the 'SublimeLinter-jscs' plug-in by choosing it from the Package Control: Install Package list.
 [Note 'SublimeLinter-jscs' will only appear in Sublime v3.]

 * After SublimeLinter-jscs is installed, you need to specify the linting rules.
 The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any JavaScript document that is a child of your home folder directory (and does not have a rules file).
-To setup a default rules file, just create a file in your home directory [~] called .js**cs**rc (make sure the name is correct!) and paste in the following code:
+To setup a default rules file, just create a file in your home directory [~] called .js<span style="color:red">**cs**</span>rc (make sure the file name is correct!) and paste in the following code:

 <div style="font-size:14px;">
 {% highlight javascript %}